aws-samples/aws-migops-guidance/User Guide/template-migration-tutorial.md

 1. Choose **Invite**\.

-1. Use the drop\-down list labeled **Migration space individuals** to select an one of the two individuals that you had invited to the migration space\.
+1. Use the dropdown list labeled **Migration space individuals** to select one of the two individuals that you had invited to the migration space\.

 1. For **Role**, choose **JourneyContributor**\.